 With over 1,000 tiny palm-fringed islands and sandbanks surrounded by turquoise waters, the Maldives is truly a paradise on Earth.
 Scattered like a necklace of jewels in the vast Indian Ocean, this archipelago is actually the smallest country in Asia, and the lowest-lying country on earth.

-Straddling the equator, the Maldives offers all the sun, sea, and sand you may dream of, and surprisingly diverse experiences.
+Straddling the equator, the Maldives offers all the sun, sea, and sand you may dream of, as well as surprisingly diverse experiences.
 From world-class wildlife encounters with manta rays and whale sharks to magical swimming in a bioluminescent bay and cycling through wetlands, it’s difficult to get bored here.

 Though the Maldives is often associated with luxury, it’s worth keeping an eye out for top travel deals – as these can be a lot more affordable than you might think.
 So whether you’re a nature lover or want to kick back with a cocktail and a beach read, there’s hopefully a package for you.